-The Dionex IonPac Columns are designed to run on Dionex Ion Chromatographs equipped with suppressed conductivity detection.
+Dionex IonPac columns are designed to be run on Dionex Ion Chromatographs equipped with suppressed conductivity detection.
 We recommend the use of ferrules and fittings rated with a pressure of >5000 psi.
-The use of precut tubing, complete with high pressure fitting and ferrules, is recommended for easier installation, and required for capillary systems.
+The use of Thermo Scientific Dionex IC PEEK ViperTM fittings is recommended to achieve consistent low dead volume connections and ensure optimum chromatographic performance.
+Dionex IC PEEK Viper fittings are available in convenient kts for Thermo Scientific Dionex IntegrionTM systems with conductivity detectors (Item# 088798) and DionexICS-6000 systems with conductivity detectors (Item# 088803).